raisch/sandbox/CODING.md

 ## General Rules

+### Indenting

+Always set your editor to insert two spaces for every tab-stop.

+#### Rationale

+Using two space tab stops is easily visually discerned and improves readability without sacrificing page space.

 ### Quoting

-Always use single-quotes *unless you need to escape a single quote inside the string* but even then, prefer '\'' over double-quotes.
+Always use single-quotes *unless you need to escape a single quote inside the string* but even then, prefer `'quoted \'thing\'` here' over double-quotes.

 #### Rationale

-Because we need to have one consistent kind of quoting.
+We should have consistent quoting for readability and understandability.

 ### Strict Mode

 Always add `use 'strict';` as the first non-whitespace, non-comment line of all modules.

+### Rationale

 See [John Resig - ECMAScript 5 Strict Mode, JSON, and More](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/).

-Strict mode will throw an error if you attempt to use the global object.
+**NOTE:** Strict mode will throw an error if you attempt to use the global object.
 See [Use of Global Scope](https://github.com/raisch/sandbox/blob/master/CODING.md#use-of-global-scope)

 ### Use Of Global Scope